PhalakshaCG/Jar2Jar/README.md

 #### Step 6
 Call ```instance.disconnet()``` on both computers to drop off the connection

-#### If developing an app, use all these functions in threads to allow for concurrency
+#### If developing an app, place all these functions inside threads to retain GUI functionality